Who is it for?

-In order to participate fully in the collaborative learning process all students who have not previously studied in English must sit an IELTS exam.
+In order to participate fully in the collaborative learning process all students who have not previously studied in English must sit an academic IELTS pr TOEFL iBT exam.

 If you are not a native English speaker but have been working in the UK for the last three years it is unlikely you will need to take the test.

 Fees in each subsequent year of study (where applicable) will be subject to an annual increase of 2%.
 We will confirm any change to the annual tuition fee to you in writing prior to you commencing each subsequent year of study (where applicable).